List of Brazilian shows on Netflix: the 20 best in 2023

 Another good suggestion among Brazilian Netflix series is Mystery Lab.
 This series arrived very recently on the streaming platform and has a different format from most works of fiction.

 It is presented by Felipe Castanhari, who many already know directly from YouTube.
 Basically, this series tends to give focus on some science and historical mysteries in its episodes.
-If you want to see more, just access this link.

 20. Summer Heat